-The Stirling city center you’ll want to see is small and easily walkable, though hilly, which is the source of so much of its rugged beauty.
+The Stirling city centre you’ll want to see is small and easily walkable, though hilly, which is the source of so much of its rugged beauty.
+So let's discuss what you can see in Stirling on a day trip from Edinburgh!

 Once you emerge from the train station in Stirling, start walking up the hill.
 You’ll easily be able to tell you’re going the right way - your calves will let you know.